Goldman Algebra, Opers and the Swapping Algebra: Introduction

-We finally relate the multi fraction algebra to opers.
+We finally relate the multifraction algebra to opers.
 We recall in Section \ref{sec:oper} the definition of real opers and their interpretation as maps to the projective space $\mathbb P(\mathbb R^n)$ and its dual.
 In particular, opers with trivial holonomy can be embedded in the space of smooth cross ratios.
-The Drinfel'd-Sokolov reduction allows us to define the Poisson bracket of pairs of {\em acceptable obervables}, a subclass of functions on the spaces of opers.
+The Drinfel'd-Sokolov reduction allows us to define the Poisson bracket of pairs of {\em acceptable observables}, a subclass of functions on the spaces of opers.
 We then show that this Poisson bracket coincide with the swapping bracket

 \begin{theotheo}{\sc[Swapping Bracket and opers]} Let $(X_0,x_0,Y_0,y_0,X_1,x_1,Y_1,y_1)$ be pairwise distinct points on the circle $\mathbb T$.
-Then the cross fractions $[X_0,x_0,Y_0,y_0]$ and $[X_1,x_1,Y_1,y_1]$ defines a pair of acceptable observables whose Poisson bracket with respect to the Drinfel'd-Sokolov reduction coincide with their Poisson bracket in the multi fraction algebra. \end{theotheo}
+Then the cross fractions $[X_0,x_0,Y_0,y_0]$ and $[X_1,x_1,Y_1,y_1]$ defines a pair of acceptable observables whose Poisson bracket with respect to the Drinfel'd-Sokolov reduction coincides with their Poisson bracket in the multifraction algebra. \end{theotheo}